 Relevance and Uses of Goodwill Formula

-It is very important to understand the concept of goodwill because it is the metric which encapsulates the value of the reputation of a company built over a significant period of time.
-The different such factors aiding the goodwill include (not exhaustive) company’s brand name, extensive customer base, good customer relations, any proprietary patents or technology and excellent employee relations.
+It is very important to understand the concept of goodwill because it is the metric that encapsulates the value of the reputation of a company built over a significant period of time.
+The different factors aiding the goodwill include (not exhaustive) company’s brand name, extensive customer base, good customer relations, any proprietary patents or technology, and excellent employee relations.

 This has been a guide to Goodwill Formula.
-Here we discuss Goodwill Calculation Method using practical examples along with downloadable excel templates.
+Here we discuss the Goodwill Calculation Method using practical examples along with downloadable excel templates.
 You may learn more about Financial Analysis from the following articles –